verygoodsecurity/vgs-collect-ios/README.md

 ## Before you start
 You should have your organization registered at <a href="https://dashboard.verygoodsecurity.com/dashboard/">VGS Dashboard</a>.
 Sandbox vault will be pre-created for you.
-You should use your `<vault-id>` to start collecting data.
+You should use your `<vaultId>` to start collecting data.
 Follow integration guide below.

 # Integration